treebranch91/patched-a999/readme.md

 _By Alex Free_

-A completely automatic solution that tether downgrades to iOS 9.2.x, jailbreaks, and activates any iPhone 6S or iPhone 6S Plus.
+A completely automatic solution that tether downgrades to iOS 9.2.x, jailbreaks, and activates any iPhone 6S or iPhone 6S Plus (soon, SE support will be re-added).
 No blobs needed!
 Made possible by the work of many [others](#credits). iOS 9 WILL NEVER DIE.
 I had an iPhone 6S that I jailbroke with Pangu 9 on iOS 9.0.something back in the day, hence why I made this.

 Want this but for iOS 10.0 and up?
 Check out the sister project [Dusk Downgrade](https://github.com/alex-free/dusk-downgrade).
 Dusk Downgrade even works on iPhone 7 and iPhone 7 Plus.